 The Food and Drug Administration considers amalgam fillings safe, so there’s no need to have them ripped out.
 The FDA says clinical studies have found no link between the fillings and health problems in adults and children over the age of 6.

-There is, however, potential risk in dental amalgam removal, Barrett says.
+There is, however, potential risk from removing dental amalgam, Barrett says.

 “When they drill the amalgam out, they also take out some of the healthy tooth around it,” he says, adding that if the tooth is not thick, the removal process can crack it.